strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 If you inspect the `kind-config.yaml` file, you will notice the port mapping of `hostPort: 9092` being mapped to `containerPort: 30992`.
 That means that the port 9092 on your own laptop will be forwarded by docker to port 30992 on the Kubernetes Node (which, in KIND, is just a docker container running on your laptop).
 We will use this fact when installing Envoy Gateway.

+If you're following along in my [GitHub repo](https://github.com/coltmcnealy-lh/strimzi-gateway-api), you can run the following:

 ```
 kind create cluster --name strimzi-gw-api --config kind-config.yaml

+# Use a namespace called "strimzi"
+kubectl create ns strimzi
+kubectl config set-context --current --namespace=strimzi
 ```

 Next, let's set up Envoy Gateway.
 First, we will use `helm` to install it.
+Note that a lot of Envoy Gateway tooling (including `egctl`, the Envoy Gateway CLI) expects it to be installed in the `envoy-gateway-system` namespace, so we will do that.
+Strimzi is flexible enough to go anywhere.

 ```
 helm upgrade --install envoygateway oci://docker.io/envoyproxy/gateway-helm \